afcarl/fss17/lect01.md

     - The bits between what you saw before and what you see now are _anomalies_.
     - Anomalies are triggers that tell us its time to change our ideas.
-    -  If the bits are divided hierarchically, you usually  ever need to _revise_ the sub-bits with anomalies. of that hierachy.
+    -  If the bits are divided hierarchically, you usually  ever need to _revise_ the sub-bits with anomalies. of that hierarchy.
 + Further, you can _compress_ the data by just keeping a few items in each bit.
 + Then you can _share_ the data by sharing the mutants, after a little _mutation_ (where you move items no more than half way to the nearest other items in compressed space).

 It turns out the above is not just about data mining, but also about the internals of an optimizer.
-So you can use the above for soemthing called _hyperparameter optimization_ where you learn how to twiddle different bits.
+So you can use the above for something called _hyper-parameter optimization_ where you learn how to twiddle different bits.

 For more on this see, see [Idea Engineering](http://menzies.us/pdf/13promise.pdf).